 boundary tests

-focus on boundaries between equivalence classes. developers and ordinary
+Focus on boundaries between equivalence classes.
+Developers and routine

 tests often overlook boundaries (0, null input, y2k, etc.).
 Note: